NikKowPHP/social-brain/TASKS.md

-- [x] Improve the hook and opening chapters.
-- [x] Improve character development and make dialogue more authentic.
-- [x] Improve plot and structure by removing "Previously On..." and connecting final chapters.
+- [x] Apply edits from Reader Engagement Analysis to strengthen the narrative hook.
+- [x] Apply edits from Reader Engagement Analysis to deepen character development.